 - Hair growth, menstrual changes, and a deepening voice in women (from potassium-sparing diuretics)

 - Breast swelling in men or breast tenderness in women (from potassium-sparing diuretics)

 - Allergic reactions -- if you are allergic to sulfa drugs, you should not use thiazides.

 Be sure to take your diuretic the way you have been told.

 You will get to know what weight is right for you.
 Weighing yourself will help you know if there is too much fluid in your body.
 You might also find that your clothes and shoes are feeling tighter than normal when there is too much fluid in your body.

 Weigh yourself every morning on the same scale when you get up -- before you eat and after you use the bathroom.
 Make sure you are wearing similar clothing each time you weigh yourself.
 Write down your weight every day on a chart so that you can keep track of it.

-Call your doctor if your weight goes up by more than 2 to 3 pounds in a day or 5 pounds in a week.
-Also call your doctor if you lose a lot of weight.
+Call your provider if your weight goes up by more than 2 to 3 pounds (1 to 1.5 kilograms, kg) in a day or 5 pounds (2 kg) in a week.
+Also call your provider if you lose a lot of weight.